dolphindb/DolphinDBPlugin/aws/README_ENG.md

 **Parameters**

-* s3account: a DolphinDB dictionary object storing account info including "id" (access key id), "key"(secret access key), and "region"(your aws s3 region).
+* s3account: a DolphinDB dictionary object storing optional account info including "id" (access key id), "key" (secret access key), and "region" (your AWS S3 region).
+If "id" and "key" are omitted, the AWS SDK default credential provider chain is used.

 * bucket: the name of the bucket you want to access.